 A key strength of our program is that our student population includes those fresh out of a Master’s program along with professionals who have been working in policy, a corporation or in education for many years.
 We value education and real-world experience.
 The Admissions Committee will consider professional experience positively.
 However, the Program Director may recommend some remedial courses to get the student up to speed, especially if it has been a long time since the student last graduated.

 Students might also consider some of the following to strengthen their preparation for the program which can be found at this link to resources.

-Payment of the US $65.00 application fee (domestic applicants) or US $75 application fee (international applicants) using a credit card is required before the online application can be submitted.
+Payment of the US $75.00 application fee using a credit card is required before the online application can be submitted.

-- Three letters of reference from individuals who have taught or worked directly with the applicant.
+- Three completed forms of reference from individuals who have taught or worked directly with the applicant.

-- TOEFL scores (if the student is not a native English speaker)
+- TOEFL or IELTS scores (if the student is not a native English speaker).